Table of Contents

 We’ve had a number of rentals who come over and it was the first house that they got married in, or the house that they had kids in, or the first time that they purchased.

-And they have a different level of expectation of how the house wants to be treated than potentially a tenant who moves in would.
+And they have a different level of expectation of how the house wants to be treated than potentially a resident who moves in would.

 So, if you think that you, you know, have this emotional attachment that you can’t fathom somebody else who you do not know to live in the house, it might not be best renting out your home.